 Genova, Italy has a beautiful location on the Ligurian sea and an amazingly intricate history.
 The city has been built in layers over the course of history.
 This layering is especially visible from the old port area as it allows for a panoramic view of the surrounding hills.
 Unfortunately, we only stopped for a few good hours on our way to the French Riviera.
-Read on about our walking tour of Genoa, Italy.
+Read on about my favorite things to see in Genoa.

 Sirmione, Italy is a stunning place to visit in Northern Italy.
 It is situated on the southern tip of beautiful lake Garda and it has amazing history.
 Sirmione, Italy is the quintessential Italian tourist destination.
 We arrived in Sirmione a bit tired, coming from Padua, but taking a swim in the warm waters of Lake Garda, completely refreshed us and made us ready to head into town.